-The second stage focuses on adopting the technologies you’ll need.
+The second stage focused on adopting the technologies you needed.
 These fall broadly into three categories: technologies for data loss prevention (DLP), for data encryption and for managing privileged access.

 A modern approach to DLP and GDPR harnesses the powers of automation and supercomputing to quickly anticipate potential threats and make changes to stop them in their tracks.
 Track and trace technologies continuously monitor the actions performed on data while big data correlates information from across a wider variety of inputs, such as threat feeds, network activity and endpoint agents.

 Prescriptive Security with its advanced algorithms can quickly identify any suspicious behavior, triggering remediation actions for eliminating threats without delay.
 The real-time changes aimed at avoiding breaches might block attempts to take a screenshot of data, to copy data to a removable device or to send it to a Dropbox account, for example.

 You can then make use of learning technologies to build a picture of how behaviors are changing over time.
 This picture will help you accelerate your responses and minimize false positives so your security analysts can then spend their valuable time investigating what happened in the real attacks rather than wasting it on suspicious events that will never lead to a security threat.